DeepikaSundaravadivel/DeepikaSundaravadivel/README.md

 Hi there! 👋 I'm Deepika

- 🎓Master's student in Computer Applications (MCA) at Karpagam College of Engineering.
- 💻Passionate about **Software Development**, **Machine Learning**, and **Full-Stack Development** 🚀Always eager to learn, build, and solve real-world problems through code.
+ 🎓Pursuing Master's in Computer Applications (MCA) 💻Passionate about **Software Development**, **Machine Learning**, and **Full-Stack Development** 🚀Always eager to learn, build, and solve real-world problems through code.